-Jen Brownlie, the founder of Tartan Brunette, started off as a 'regular' fashion blogger in 2014.
+Jen Brownlie, the founder of The Sustainable Edit, started off as a 'regular' fashion blogger in 2014.
 But a year later her views on fashion changed.
 Fast was not the way to go for her anymore.
 And now she shares her experiences with slow fashion with all of you.
 Her blog focusses mostly on capsule wardrobes.
 The idea behind this is that you can still look your best with a small wardrobe.
 So less can be more!

 To Dana fashion has a lot of meaning.
 Fashion, to her, is a way to express herself and to her fashion brings her joy.
 But mind you, fashion is not about just filling your closet with as many goodies as you can get.
 It is about taking a conscious approach to fashion.
 For amazing tips from an actual stylist on how to look amazing in vintage pieces, Closet Confessional is really worth visiting.

 "Supporting slow fashion is about more than positively impacting the environment.
 It’s about making a choice to support the people behind the clothes, to choose quality over quantity, to choose longevity over trends.
 As a personal stylist, I regularly witness our society’s obsession with consumption and the constant need for more.
 This ultimately just leads to more waste.
 Rather than supporting this narrative and the pressure to keep up with the never ending and ever changing trends, I decided to slow down and change my habits.
 Slow fashion is about more than clothes.
 It’s about the story behind your clothes." - Dana Frost (@DanaFrost)

 Katie Roberts, the founder of Sustainability In Style and an environmental scientist, puts what she studied into practice.
 In 2011 she started blogging.
 What started as a series on clothing swap events turned into an amazing blog with a lot of variety.
 The posts mostly center on sharing knowledge, tips, and experiences.